ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Turrets alter P1's camera if P2 uses it
 * SuperShadow only activates for P1
 * If Dark Partner is activated first, P3 remapping fails
+* Phase 2 Warp for P2 in Diablon Boss

 ## Done so far:
 * Level chunks load/unload based on both players* (crashes seem to be TextureBuffer related)